enumivo/enu.contracts/contracts/enu.wrap/README.md

 First, the account `enu.wrap` needs to be created.
 Since it has the restricted `enumivo.` prefix, only a privileged account can create this account.
 So this guide will use the `enumivo` account to create the `enu.wrap` account.
 On typical live blockchain configurations, the `enumivo` account can only be controlled by a supermajority of the current active block producers.
 So, this guide will use the `enu.msig` contract to help coordinate the approvals of the proposed transaction that creates the `enu.wrap` account.

 The `enu.wrap` account also needs to have sufficient RAM to host the contract and sufficient CPU and network bandwidth to deploy the contract.
 This means that the creator of the account (`enumivo`) needs to gift sufficient RAM to the new account and delegate (preferably with transfer) sufficient bandwidth to the new account.
-To pull this off the `enumivo` account needs to have enough of the core system token (the `ENU` token will be used within this guide) in its liquid balance.
+To pull this off the `enumivo` account needs to have enough of the core system token (the `SYS` token will be used within this guide) in its liquid balance.
 So prior to continuing with the next steps of this guide, the active block producers of the chain who are coordinating this process need to ensure that a sufficient amount of core system tokens that they are authorized to spend is placed in the liquid balance of the `enumivo` account.

 This guide will be using enucli to carry out the process.